 Click tabs for more information

 Teens today know all about environmental awareness and most have profound respect for nature and knowledge of ecological issues.
 Nowhere is that respect and knowledge better appreciated than in Costa Rica.
 While this friendly, tropical nation is a living, breathing science lesson, it’s also an adventure lover’s paradise.
-Costa Rica is a place where teens can play hard and show their parents what they’re made of.
+Our Costa Rica family vacations are the perfect place for teens to play hard and show their parents what they’re made of.

 Your family will discover a variety of wildlife, explore Corcovado National Park on the Pacific coast, the lush mountain landscape and fertile soil of Turrialba and the rich volcanic habitat around Cerro de la Muerte, one of the highest mountain peaks in Costa Rica.
 As we explore all these areas, we will be mixing in activities like whitewater rafting, hiking and an exhilarating zip line canopy tour.